We receive public grant support to develop the world's first successfully offshore-tested combined wind and wave platform

 FPP’s overall long-term goal of development is to establish validated fully coupled numerical

 modeling tools and methods applicable to our technology and the validation cases

 resulting from the new tests are an important milestone.

 With the results from the performance of the WEC, we can also substantiate

 the technical foundation used for our uptime and financial models.

-For more details on this project contact Morten Kramer on email@example.com.
+For more details on this project contact Morten Kramer at firstname.lastname@example.org.

 H2020 EU-SME grant – The Poseidon Project

-Floating Power Plant was in June 2015 awarded 1.14 million euro for the two-year project ”Market Maturation of Floating Power Plant’s Floating Wind- Wave- Energy Device - POSEIDON” under the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 673976.
-The support sped up the process for the commercialisation of the UK market considerably.
+Floating Power Plant was in June 2015 awarded 1.14 million euro for the two-year project ”Market Maturation of Floating Power Plant’s Floating Wind- Wave- Energy Device - POSEIDON” under the European Union’s Horizon 2020 research and innovation program under grant agreement no. 673976.
+The support sped up the process for the commercialization of the UK market considerably.